Overview

 D. Recommendation or Selection of other Investment Advisors and Receipt of Compensation

-When we recommend or select other investment advisers for clients, we do not receive any compensation directly or indirectly from
+When we recommend or select other investment advisors for clients, we do not receive any compensation directly or indirectly from

 Item 11 Code of Ethics, Participation or Interest in Client Transactions and